mgp/book-notes/ruby-on-rails-tutorial.markdown

 * By default, helpers are available in views, but you must use `include` to make them available in controllers.
 * Values stored in the `session` object are stored in a cookie that expires upon the browser closing.
 * The `its` method of RSpec applies the subsequent test to the given attribute rather than the subject of the test.
-* Inside private methods called by a model’s `before_save` method, column names that are written to must be preceded by `self`.
+* Inside private methods called by a model's `before_save` method, column names that are written to must be preceded by `self`.
 * The `permanent` method of `cookies` is a shortcut for setting the optional expires date of a value to 20 years in the future, or `20.years.from_now.utc`.
 * The `||=` operator can be used to assign a value to a variable if it is currently undefined.
 * Passing `validate: false` to `save` skips the validations for the model, which is useful in `rails console`.